 There are certain concerns regarding this use without having a systemic view of agricultural systems.
-Rapid expansion in residual biomass use for all purposes including biofuels and bioenergy is increasing demands on ecosystem resources required to sustain productivity since specific parameters and effects must be studied (fig 5)
+Rapid expansion in residual biomass use for all purposes including biofuels and bioenergy is increasing demands over ecosystem resources.
+This stress compromises the ability of agro ecosystems to sustain productivity in the e long term.
+Specific parameters and effects must be studied (fig 5)

-Figure 5 Challenges on residue removal
+Figure 10 Challenges on residue removal

-- .
+.
 Biogeochemical processes and ecosystem sustainability are not well known and research efforts are low in comparison with the knowledge needs.
-The effects of biomass removal on soil organic matter (SOM) and nutrient storage have been studied, but more information is needed on: - How different biomass management systems interact with soil types and climate to alter greenhouse gas (GHG) emissions; - Implications of increasing biomass removal on other biogeochemistry-related ecosystem services; - How nutrient and C cycles of different crops respond to fluctuations in water availability - Indicators of soil productivity that could be applied operationally in land management at a site-specific level.
+The effects of biomass removal on soil organic matter (SOM) and nutrient storage have been studied, but more information is needed on:

+- How different biomass management systems interact with soil types and climate to alter greenhouse gas (GHG) emissions; - Implications of increasing biomass removal on other biogeochemistry-related ecosystem services; - How nutrient and C cycles of different crops respond to fluctuations in water availability - Indicators of soil productivity that could be applied operationally in land management at a site-specific level.